 Nothing beats having a local guide when you’re visiting a new city, especially for getting off the beaten track and into areas you might not find – or wander through – on your own.

-We liked the Tours4Tips Santiago Highlights Walk so much that we also signed up for their Santiago Offbeat Walk.
-This quirky tour leaves the touristy city centre behind to explore the grittier side of Santiago’s river.
+We signed up for the Tours4Tips Santiago Offbeat Walk to leave the touristy city centre behind and explore the grittier side of Santiago’s river.

-As we mentioned earlier, Tours4Tips is a pay-as-you-like model and the lively tour guides work their butts off to give you a memorable experience of their much-loved city.
+Like many ‘free’ tours in Santiago, Tours4Tips runs a pay-as-you-like model, and the lively tour guides work their butts off to give you a memorable experience of their much-loved city.
+Please don’t run off without giving them something for their efforts.

-Even if you don’t do the Offbeat Walk, one of the most memorable things to do in Santiago is visit its vast necropolis, the General Cemetery.
+Even if you don’t do the Offbeat Walk, one of the top things to do in Santiago is visit the General Cemetery, the city’s vast necropolis.

 Covering an area equivalent to roughly 140 football fields, and final resting place for more than 2 million souls, this is one of the continent’s largest burial grounds and a sprawling contrast of rich and epic mausoleums, respectable middle class tombs and crumbling storied niche blocks for the poor.